gowdhamanj/apic-multi-site-HA/README.md

 ```
 oc get apiconnectcluster
 ```
-You should see "Status==READY".
+You should see "STATUS==Ready".
 Providing the output of the above command

 ```
 NAME       READY   STATUS   VERSION    RECONCILED VERSION   AGE